sva-s1/squid-docs/SQUID_LOGGING_SETUP.md

 - Can configure rsyslog to use disk-based queues
 - Even if server is down for hours, logs won't be lost

+**6. Built-in Log Management**
+- rsyslog integrates seamlessly with logrotate for automatic log rotation
+- No need to manually manage log file sizes or implement custom rotation scripts
+- Local logs in `/var/log/messages` are automatically rotated and compressed

 ---

 ## Step-by-Step Configuration